 -Miss Universe: Founded in 1952 by Catalina Swimwear in Long Beach, California.
 The pageant, now in its 62nd year, is a shared partnership between Donald Trump and NBC/Universal.
 It is watched live in over 60 countries and territories around the globe.

 Three high quality pageant productions, some very traditional, like Miss International, which was founded in 1960, others recently born, like Miss Supranational and Miss Tourism Queen, all with a considerable amount of participating countries and territories mostly chosen from the runner-ups of Miss World / Universe national pageants, or even in less expressive national pageants.
-Although most of them have had some extravagant productions, when compared to the G2, they still lack in consistency, quality of contestants, television audience and media exposure.

 All three are unquestionably above hundreds of other international beauty competitions, but not at the same level of the G2 (World and Universe).